inf17101/inf17101/README.md

 ### What I’m focusing on

-I want always improve my coding and automation skills and my knowledge about automated testing processes to make things easier.
+I want always improve my coding and automation skills and my knowledge about AI like deep learning, computer vision and more.
 Additionaly I keep focusing on Network Security Architectures and IT-Security Trends.

 <!---